 The opioid epidemic has become a well-known national problem.
 It makes news headlines on a daily basis.
 We, as a society, had begun to make progress, and, sadly, the pandemic made us take a giant step in the wrong direction.
 If you or someone you love is struggling with an opioid use disorder, we encourage you to reach out today to the medical professionals at Fresh Start Recovery Center.
-Fresh Start offers an opioid and heroin rehab program that can help you kick the habit.
+Fresh Start offers opioid addiction treatment and a heroin rehab program that can help you kick the habit.
 Reach out to Fresh Start today at 833.625.0398 and a trained professional will help guide you through the process of deciding on the right treatment options for you.

 Heroin Addiction Treatment and The Opioid Epidemic

 Opioid addiction today is often more likely to be an addiction to related substances bought on the street, such as fentanyl or carfentanyl.
 In many instances, these addictions begin with abuse of opiate pain medications such as:

 - Morphine (Kadian, Avinza)

 Prescription opioids that are used for pain relief can be safe when taken for a short time and only taken as prescribed by a doctor.
 People misuse prescription opioids by:

 - Taking opiates in a way or dose other than they were prescribed

 - Taking these medications with the intention to get high

 All forms of substance abuse have related common signs of addiction.
 These signs involve changes in a person’s daily life, behavior, and engagement with work, family, and friends.
 If you or a loved one shows any of the following common signs of addiction, consider reaching out for professional help: